Deformed Schur Indices of BCD-type for N=4 Super Yang-Mills and Symmetric Functions: Expansion in Macdonald normalization constants

 \section{Expansion in Macdonald normalization constants}

 This section presents the computational framework for evaluating the deformed Schur indices through expansion of $q$-Pochhammer symbols in the integral representation.
-Our approach specifically excludes terms already accounted for in the $U(N)$ case (\ref{weightfunction}), (\ref{macintegrand}), then restructure it into monomial symmetric functions.
-We start with integrals (\ref{Cdsi}), (\ref{Bdsi}), (\ref{Ddsi}) without the help of Theorem.\ref{thm1}, Theorem.\ref{thm2} and Koornwinder polynomials, employing some properties of $q$-Pochhammer symbols:
+Our approach specifically excludes terms already accounted for in the $U(N)$ case (\ref{weightfunction}), (\ref{macintegrand}), then restructure it into monomial symmetric functions,

+Following the previous section \ref{sec2}, we first expand the index in the $u$ fugacity parameter.
+In the $U(N)$ case in \cite{hatsuda2025deformedschurindicesmacdonald}, the expansion coefficients are very simply related to the normalization constants of the Macdonald polynomial, and one obtains nice closed formulas.
+Our situation is more complicated, we need to use some combinatorial rules of symmetric functions to obtain a further expansion in terms of these normalization constants.
+Unlike \cite{hatsuda2025deformedschurindicesmacdonald}, the results in this section cannot be expanded in small fugacity parameters because higher order normalization constant terms may contribute to the low order terms in the expansion of fugacity parameters.
+Nevertheless, we hope the results would be still useful for further studies.